On becoming a Rhodes Ocean Scholar / by Francisco Blaha

 I have not done anything like this ever before… the only thing close to it was in 2005 when I did a 2-week training at the World Bank Institute in Paris on Environmental Economics for Development Policy

-But yeah, as I wrote before, this is very well regarded training on UNCLOS (United Nations Convention on the Law oil the Sea), something I have been working under in one way or another for almost 40 years… one could say I been having an affair with UNCLOS, so I thought it sourly be good to formalise our relationship
+But yeah, as I wrote before, this is very well regarded training on UNCLOS (United Nations Convention on the Law oil the Sea), something I have been working under in one way or another for almost 40 years… one could say I have been having an affair with UNCLOS, so I thought it sourly be good to formalise our relationship

-Some of the lectures taught the lessons in 1st person since they were the negotiators, and that was invaluable, while others were top academics or experts in science subjects (i.e. geomorphologists and oceanographer's - which I enjoyed)… but as well we had practising case lawyers, and that lawyers heavy presence (is law of the sea after all) was perhaps the biggest challenge for someone with my background, lawyers and scientists think different
+Some of the lectures taught the lessons in 1st person since they were the negotiators, and that was invaluable, while others were top academics or experts in science subjects (i.e. geomorphologists and oceanographer's - which I enjoyed)… but as well we had practising case lawyers, and that lawyers heavy presence (is law of the sea after all) was perhaps the biggest challenge for someone with my background, lawyers and scientists think different.

-As expected, the fisheries side was relatively light as it must fit among many other components.
-Personally, I thought they were a bit too academic and Eurocentric, (I guess is understandable since most lecturers are European) and a bit “doomy”….Not to say is all good, because is not true… but we have examples of fisheries that doing well and organisations/areas that are doing well thanks to the rights provided by UNCLOS, WCPFC / FFA is the 1st one to come to mind, but also Iceland and or Faroes are great candidates too), it would have been great t have a relative “success” story presentation
+As expected, the fisheries side was relatively light, as it needed to fit among many other components.
+Personally, I thought they were a bit too academic and Eurocentric, (I guess is understandable since most lecturers are European) and a bit “doomy”….
+Not to say it's all good, because it's not true… but we have examples of fisheries and organisations/areas that are doing well, thanks to the rights provided by UNCLOS.
+WCPFC and FFA are the first ones that come to mind (Iceland and/or the Faroes are great candidates too); it would have been great to have a relative “success” story presentation.

 The other area I would like to have heard from a UNCLOS perspective was the basis for labour/human rights at sea.